Going for Gold – Brisbane’s Run Up to the Olympics

 Venues will be spread across three key areas of SEQ including, 21 venues in Brisbane, seven venues on the Gold Coast (the fact that it hosted the 2018 Commonwealth Games is a major plus), and four venues on the Sunshine Coast.
 The QLD Government’s ‘Value Proposition Assessment Report’ estimates 80 per cent of venues are already built or will be temporary, with Brisbane icons such as the Gabba being refurbished.

 The pending Olympics is timely, considering Brisbane is undergoing a massive infrastructure boom, with $50 billion earmarked for the next four years, reflecting the Federal and State governments policy response to the COVID-19 recession.
-Historically low interest rates is making debt available and inexpensive, and recognition that a productive State needs improved infrastructure, is also fuelling confidence.
+Historically low interest rates are making debt available and inexpensive, and recognition that a productive State needs improved infrastructure is also fuelling confidence.

 Some sites, such as the Northshore Hamilton Priority Development Area, which is located eight kilometres from Brisbane’s central business district (CBD), will be transformed as part of an integral long-term plan to rejuvenate existing industrial land and will serve as the Olympic Village.
 Post-Games, Northshore Hamilton will be repurposed to provide a diverse range of residential offerings, including aged care facilities, social and affordable housing, key worker hotels and build-to-rent accommodation.